 Peter’s background lies in legal research, analysis and policy drafting, having worked on projects including: the protection and empowerment of refugees and displaced persons in Lebanon and Syria, the development of due diligence legislation to regulate the arms industry and States’ arms export regimes, the criminalisation of humanitarian assistance in Europe, and the human rights impacts of counter-terrorism legislation in Ireland and the UK.

-Peter is completing his LLM in International Humanitarian Law at the University of Essex.
-His LLM dissertation concerns the development of military targeting practices to better respect social, economic and cultural rights, with a focus on the protection of infrastructure.
-Peter is currently learning French
+Peter has an LLM in International Humanitarian Law at the University of Essex.
+His LLM dissertation concerned the development of military targeting practices to better respect social, economic and cultural rights, with a focus on the protection of infrastructure.

 Map the data flows within your organisation to better understand how personal information flows between departments